finale-lua/sample-clib/README.md

 ### halve_duration(entry)

 Halves the duration of the input instance of `FCNoteEntry`.
+This function demonstrates how to pass an instance of a Finale class from Lua to C++ and modify it in C++.
+The changes then remain in effect when the function returns to Lua.

 ```lua
 for e in eachentrysaved(finenv.Region()) do